The “host” Command in Linux [10 Practical Examples]

 Useful Options

-• -t, resolves hostname using different query types.
+• -t, finds hostname using different query types.

-• -W, resolves the hostname with a timeout.
+• -W, finds the hostname within a timeout.

 Note: The options in Linux CLI (Command Line Interface) are case-sensitive, so be alert while using them.